koimoee/ProCommit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Request for Additional Language Support
+name: Request for Language Support
-about: Suggest a new programming language to be supported
+about: Suggest to add a new language to be supported
 title: "[Language Request] - [Your Language Here]"
 labels: enhancement
 assignees: